Mid-temperature, finely ground and smooth, very plastic, semi-vitreous, dark red brown burning native body for functional ware.

 Transparent glazes will darken the color of the underlying body.
 If you fire to cone 7 keep in mind that accidental over firing could take it into the warping or bloating territory of cone 8.
 If you fire to cone 4, be aware that porosity is too high (and strength likely too low) for practical functional ware.
 Cone 6 is the best compromise of color, stability and strength.

 M390 is quite fine and produces a homogeneous fired surface for most glazes.
 Since it is a dark stoneware, the iron in the clay will bleed into glazes and colors and significantly stain or mute certain colors (compared to porcelain).
-On the other hand, this effect will enhance the appearance of earthtone and variegated glazes.
-For function surfaces consider using our L3954B engobe.
+On the other hand, this effect will enhance the appearance of earthtone, rutile and variegated glazes.
+For functional surfaces consider using our L3954B engobe.

-M390 is high in silica and will accept most typical cone 6 glazes without producing crazing.
-However, crazing is possible on M390 if a glaze is high in sodium (i.e. from soda feldspar or nepheline syenite) or is very low in silica or alumina (generally, glazes containing high feldspar and little kaolin or silica are usually a problem for any body).
-If the GA6A Alberta Slip base crazes, try using Frit 3195 instead of Frit 3134.
-For functional ware we recommend you check glaze fit using a boiling water:ice water immersion test.
+M390 is high in silica and will accept most typical cone 6 glazes without crazing.
+However, crazing is possible if a glaze is high in sodium (i.e. from soda feldspar or nepheline syenite) or is very low in silica or alumina.
+For functional ware please check glaze fit using a boiling water:ice water immersion test.
 Please contact Plainsman if you need help to adjust your glaze.

 Caution About Clear Glazes

-M390 has soluble salts that prevent the action of deflocculants so it cannot be slip cast.
-We have developed a casting body that is similar to this one (made from refined materials).
-You can find information on it here.
-It is important to understand the principles of deflocculation, be able to measure specific gravity efficiently and have a good propeller mixer to make good casting slip.
+M390 has soluble salts that prevent the action of deflocculants so it cannot be slip cast (it gels in response to additions of Darvan or sodium silicate).
+With an addition of C-Red clay it is possible to convert our M370 casting body into one that fires the same color as M370, it is documented under our code number L4558.
+You can also mix one based on Redart, it is documented under our code number L4005D.
+As noted elsewhere, is important to understand the principles of deflocculation, be able to measure specific gravity efficiently and have a good propeller mixer to make good casting slip.

 Drying Shrinkage: 6.0-7.0% Dry Strength: n/a Water Content: 19.5-20.5% Drying Factor: c130 Dry Density: n/a